For Public Safety, Technology Adds New Problems – and the Solution

 How bodycam video, text messaging and the 24-hour news cycle affect public records request complexity and volume — and how PRR workflow management tools can help.

 It’s clear from the PiPR survey data that Public Safety departments have a multitude of priorities competing for their attention in 2020.
-Here are the Peer Survey results – part two:
+Here is Part 2 of the Peer Survey results.

 When we add together the highest and second highest priorities for all self-identified public safety respondents to the PEERS in public records survey, we can see that “avoiding lawsuits” is the leader at a combined 82%.
 But the next 9 priorities all had over 60% of respondents rating them as a highest or second highest priority for 2020.